 webpage: This course has a D2L website associated with it, where assignments, course documents, and relevant announcements will be posted regularly.
 Please let me know if you are unable to access it.
-Report any problems with D2L by emailing d2l@wcupa.edu or visiting the D2L helpdesk in Anderson Hall room 2 (610-436-3350, option 1).
+Report any problems with D2L by emailing d2l@wcupa.edu or visiting the D2L help desk in Anderson Hall room 3 (610-436-3350, option 1).

-Course Goals: Upon successfully completing PHY 300, students will have a mastery of several important topics in classical mechanics, as approached using both the Newtonian formalism and the Lagrangian formalism.
+Course Student Learning Outcomes: PHY 300 fulfills the goal that students understand the concepts and principles of physics as outlined in the Physics Department's Program Assessment.
+Upon successfully completing PHY 300, students will have a mastery of several important topics in classical mechanics, as approached using both the Newtonian formalism and the Lagrangian formalism.
 In addition, students will build and develop skills working with a wide range of mathematical methods used ubiquitously in intermediate and advanced physics courses.
-More specifically, the primary goals of this course include:
+More specifically, by the end of this course, students are expected to obtain the following learning outcomes: